fetep/pencil/docs/pencil_options.md

   How many seconds before Time.now an end time is considered to still be 'now', for the purposes of adding meta-refresh and displaying time intervals.

+* :use_color: [Boolean, optional, default false]

+  In graphite 0.9.8 and earlier coloring of targets sucks.
+Coloring is not done on a per-target basis, but rather by an additional parameter "colorList".
+Pencil handles colors by appending a target's color parameter (or a suitable default) onto this list.
+Targets are processed in order and consume the first color available in colorList.

+  This sucks because nonexistent targets occasionally produced by pencil don't consume their associated color, which screws up the coloring of every subsequent metric.

+  The latest Graphite trunk supports color as a property of a target, set with color(target, "COLOR").
+If you are using a new graphite and want to take advantage of this more accurate coloring technique set :use_color to true, and bask in the glory of color correctness.

 ## <a name="gopts"/> Graph-level Options
 This is a list of the supported graph-level options for pencil, which correspond to request(image)-level options for graphite.
 These options are